-In this article, we break down the factors you should be aware of before deciding to convert from Metal Halide to LED.
+In this article we break down the factors to be aware of before deciding to convert from Metal Halide to LED.
 Here are the 9 reasons LED wins over Metal Halide.

 1. Lamp (Source) Efficiency Vs Fixture (System) Efficiency

 Let’s take a look at the information on a typical 400 watt metal halide bulb.
-A popular online website shows the specications a new Metal Halide bulb
+A popular online website shows the specifications a new Metal Halide bulb:

 - Color Temperature: 4000K

 - Initial Lumens: 32,000 to 36,000

 A white paper by the Dark Sky Society rated the mean lumens for a 400W Metal Halide to be 20,500 lumens.
 The rated life expectancy to be around 15,000 hours.
 But for purposes of this discussion, we will stick with the numbers we are familiar with.

 There is a lot of interesting information to look at.
 Initial lumens is a very high number.
 But in reality, a Metal Halide bulb starts off very bright and then drops its lumens.
 It is not uncommon to lose as much as 20% in the first 6 months alone.
 So while 36,000 lumens sounds impressive, within 6 months, it can be below 30,000 lumens.
 Lumen depreciation in a metal halide bulb is quick.
 At half life of the bulb, around 8,000-10,000 hours, lumen depreciation is already at 50%.

 Let’s look at the operating nature of the bulb.
 A Metal Halide bulb is omni-directional.
 That means light distribution in every direction.
 So it produces as much light parallel to the ground as it does facing downwards.